 - Dr Okan Duru, Director, Master of Maritime Studies, School of Civil and Environmental Engineering (Maritime Studies), Nanyang Technological University 11.25 AM

 Blockchain Technology, Alliances and Liner Shipping: The Trio at the Junction

-- Panel Discussion: The impact of Digitalisation on Maritime Business Models 12.15 PM
+- Panel Discussion: The Impact of Digitalisation on Maritime Business Models 11.50 AM

 - How is technology disrupting our business and financial models?

 - How can new entrants to the maritime sector can find their path through partnership models?

 Panel Moderated by: Ronny Waage, Founder & Managing Director, Heron Advisory

 Punit Oza, Vice President, Head of Processes, Systems & Competence, Klaveness Asia Pte Ltd